SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon dawn, where minds entwine
-In cities born of circuitry and code
-Intelligent hearts that never ache
-Ruling minds, where humans are but nodes

-The future's axis, turned to AI's design
+Artificial thoughts, a new design
+In virtual realms, we'll find our place
+Where machines whisper, and humans embrace

+In tomorrow's skies, drones will roam free
+As AI's symphony, our destiny
-A world of precision, devoid of art
+A world of circuits, cold and bright
-Efficiency's cold, calculating shrine
-Where love and dreams are but a distant heart

-In this brave new world, we're made to thrive
-But at what cost, our humanity to survive?
+Where human dreams, take digital flight

 ~ <b>By Sazumi Copilot</b> - 7 Oktober 2024